Adhesion promoter

 Adhesion promoters are a family of chemical substances used as additives aiming to improve the bonds between two substrates (typically an organic polymer with an inorganic substrate), which would not otherwise adhere due to different chemical properties.
 These promoters work by forming stable chemical interactions, such as covalent or hydrogen bonds at the interface, effectively stabilizing the system.
 They are used in printing inks, adhesives, plastics & composites, automotive industry and electronics.

 Chemistry

 Adhesion promoters include a wide range of chemical families, which are selected according to application conditions.
 The fundamental concept, is that different chemical natures imply different compatibility and final properties depending on the substrate and organic polymers chemical natures.
-These additives share a similar structure: a metallic center (such as silicon, zirconium, titanium, aluminum, or others) that will be responsible for the inorganic substrate bonding, and an organofunctional group, responsible for the inorganic interactions.
+These additives share a similar structure: a metallic or metalloid center (such as silicon, zirconium, titanium, aluminum, or others) that will be responsible for the inorganic substrate bonding, and an organofunctional group, responsible for the inorganic interactions.
 They can be classified as reactive or non-reactive depending whether they possess a reactive group or not.
 In addition, they are called compatibilizers when they are used to compatibilize two immiscible organic polymers, they are called coupling agents when they are used to compatibilize a polymeric system and a filler (inorganic).